kcl-tscm/Young_instructions/README.md

 # CPMD

-A working makefile to compile cpmd is stored here as reference
+A working makefile to compile cpmd is stored here as reference (File called Makefile)

 # EXAMPLES: